Portland Seminary: Awards and grants

+Portland Seminary has received several significant grants in recent years.
+In 2019, the Lilly Endowment Inc. awarded a $1 million grant to the seminary’s Institute for Pastoral and Congregational Thriving (now called the Center for Thriving).The grant supported efforts to strengthen clergy leadership and help congregations better understand and respond to shifting social and cultural contexts while cultivating clarity of mission and deepening Christian practices.

+In 2023, the Lilly Endowment Inc. awarded George Fox University a $1.25 million grant to support initiatives at Portland Seminary designed to help Christian women preachers strengthen their capacity to proclaim the gospel with clarity, confidence, and effectiveness.

-Portland Seminary offers several financial assistance programs for its degree-seeking students.
+Portland Seminary also offers several financial assistance scholarships for its degree-seeking students.
 These include: the Brose Scholarship; the Julius Clifton Bruner Scholarship Fund for graduate theological education, established by Iris J. Bruner in memory of her late husband; the Clapp Scholarship for M.Div. students; the Delamarter Scholarship, awarded to a Free Methodist student interested in Evangelism; the Farmer Family Scholarship; and the Ministry to Underserved Populations Scholarship, awarded to students who work in Oregon or South West Washington, serving unique underserved people groups.
 Among its other scholarships, the Seminary also offers the Hawks Ministerial Scholarship, the Ketterling-Schlenker Scholarship, the Clara and Harlan Macy Memorial Scholarship, the Chuan Cheng Morrisey Missions Memorial Scholarship Fund for students preparing for cross-cultural ministry, and the Richard Parker Scholarship, established by Jeannette Parker in memory of her husband.

 Among its student prizes, Portland Seminary awards annual prizes for Excellence in Writing and Excellence in Preaching in honor of the American theologian and writer Frederick Buechner.